The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Abstract

 \section{Abstract}

-Suppose that a finite set $A\subset\ZZ$ tiles the integers by translations.
+We consider finite sets $A\subset\ZZ$ that the integers by translations.
 By periodicity, any such tiling is equivalent to a factorization $A\oplus B=\ZZ_M$ of a finite cyclic group.
-We are interested in investigating the structure of such tilings, and in particular in a tentative characterization of finite tiles proposed by Coven and Meyerowitz \cite{CM}.
-Building on the work in \cite{LaLo1, LaLo2}, we prove that the Coven-Meyerowitz condition (T2) holds for all integer tilings of period $M=(p_ip_jp_k)^2$, where $p_i,p_j,p_k$ are distinct primes.
+Building on the work in \cite{LaLo1, LaLo2, LaLo3}, we prove that a tentative characterization of finite tiles proposed by Coven and Meyerowitz \cite{CM} holds for all integer tilings of period $M=(p_ip_jp_k)^2$, where $p_i,p_j,p_k$ are distinct primes.
 This extends the main result of \cite{LaLo2}, where we assumed that $M$ is odd.
-We also provide a new combinatorial interpretation of some of the main tools of \cite{LaLo1}, \cite{LaLo2}, and introduce a new method based on \emph{splitting}.
-In addition to applications in the proof of (T2) in the even case, we use splitting to prove weaker structural results in cases where (T2) is not yet available.
+We also improve parts of the argument from \cite{LaLo2}.